Optimal and Differentially Private Data Acquisition: Central and Local Mechanisms: Data acquisition with central versus local differential privacy

 \subsection{Optimal privacy loss levels in the central versus local setting}

-Here, we illustrate that the privacy loss level of a user in the optimal local data acquisition mechanism can be smaller than the central setting, i.e., the optimal mechanism in the local setting may provide strictly better privacy guarantees to a user compared to the central setting. \begin{proposition} Assume the virtual costs of users $1, \cdots, n-1$ are all equal to $\psi_1$.
+Here, we illustrate that the privacy loss level of a user in the optimal local data acquisition mechanism can be smaller than the central setting, i.e., the optimal mechanism in the local setting may provide strictly better privacy guarantees to a user compared to the central setting. { To simplify the notation, we work with the virtual cost rather than the privacy sensitivity.
+Note that this is without loss of generality as we do not pose any assumption on the virtual cost (other than Assumption \ref{assump:MHR}).} \begin{proposition} Assume the virtual costs of users $1, \cdots, n-1$ are all equal to $\psi_1$.
 We also denote the virtual cost of user $n$ by $\psi_n$.
 Then, for\footnote{$f(n)=\Theta(g(n))$ means that there exist $n_0$ and constants $c_1, c_2$ such that for $n \ge n_0$, we have $c_1 g(n) \le f(n) \le c_2 g(n)$.}

-the optimal privacy loss level of user $n$ in the local setting is zero while her optimal privacy level in the central setting in non-zero. \end{proposition} Proposition \ref{proposition:central_vs_local_allocation} follows by comparing the optimal solutions of the non-convex programs \eqref{eq:thm:central} and \eqref{eq:thm:local}.
+the optimal privacy loss level of user $n$ in the local setting is zero, while her optimal privacy level in the central setting is non-zero. \end{proposition} Proposition \ref{proposition:central_vs_local_allocation} follows by comparing the optimal solutions of the non-convex programs \eqref{eq:thm:central} and \eqref{eq:thm:local}.
 Note that, since the local privacy is a more stringent requirement, one may expect that, in the optimal local mechanism, the delivered privacy guarantees to users are worse (higher privacy loss levels) compared to the central setting.
 This proposition shows that may not be the case.
-To gain an intuition, note that, as the privacy sensitivity of user $n$, i.e., $\psi_n$, increases, her privacy loss level, in both central and local settings, goes to zero.
-To deliver such privacy loss, in the optimal central and local mechanisms, the platform must allocate zero weight to user $n$'s data.
+To gain an intuition, note that, as the privacy sensitivity of user $n$, i.e., $\psi_n$, increases, her privacy loss level, in both central and local settings, goes to zero. { Recall that in the central estimator \eqref{sec:central_optimal}, the privacy loss level of user $n$ is denoted as $w_n \eta$.
+To achieve a near-zero privacy loss level, we have two possibilities: either $\eta$ approaches zero (which results in a larger estimation error due to the Laplace noise variance being $2/\eta^2$), or $w_n$ must approach zero.
+Similarly, in the local estimator, user $n$'s privacy loss level is represented by $\diff_n$, and if this term approaches zero, $w_n$ must also approach zero; otherwise, the estimation error will be considerably large.
+In summary,} to deliver such small privacy loss, in the optimal central and local mechanisms, the platform must allocate zero weight to user $n$'s data.
 Otherwise, the added noise in the platform's estimator makes the estimation error unbounded.

 In the local setting, each user first maps her data to a private version and then shares it with the platform, meaning that, by definition, the privacy loss level of a user only depends on this mapping and not the platform's estimator.
 This in turn implies that the reallocation of the weights will not impact the privacy loss levels delivered to other users and hence will not change their compensations.
 In the central setting, however, decreasing user $n$'s weight in the optimal estimator, increases the allocated weight to other users' data (because the sum of the wights add up to one).
 This in turn increases their allocated privacy loss levels and hence their compensation.
 Therefore, in the central setting the platform is more reluctant to give up on user $n$'s data and increase other users' allocated weights, which is what we establish in Proposition \ref{proposition:central_vs_local_allocation}.